Certified algorithms for equilibrium states of local quantum Hamiltonians: Preliminaries

 where the blocks correspond to the ground-space and its orthogonal complement, we can see that $C$ has nonpositive diagonal entries, but is also positive semidefinite and thereby $0$.
 By the Schur complement lemma we can then conclude that $B=0$ and thereby $\rho$ is supported on the ground space.

-\begin{remark}[Relation to thermodynamic limit] It is immediate to verify that the limit of ground states of finite Hamiltonians $H_{\Lambda}$ of increasing size will automatically satisfy condition \eqref{eq:groundstate}.
+\begin{remark}[Relation to thermodynamic limit] Consider the case of a Hamiltonian on the infinite lattice $\sites = \ZZ^D$.
+It is immediate to verify that the limit of ground states of finite Hamiltonians $\tilde H_{\Lambda}$ of increasing size will automatically satisfy condition \eqref{eq:groundstate}.
 Actually this is even true for any choice of ``boundary condition'' $\Delta_{\Lambda^c}$ acting outside $\Lambda$.
 Indeed, one can easily show that if $\omega$ is such that

-where for each $\Lambda$, $\Phi^{\Lambda}$ is a ground state of the finite Hamiltonian $H_{\Lambda} + \Delta_{\Lambda^c}$, then $\omega$ will satisfy \eqref{eq:groundstate}.
+where for each $\Lambda$, $\Phi^{\Lambda}$ is a ground state of the finite Hamiltonian $\tilde H_{\Lambda} + \Delta_{\Lambda^c}$, then $\omega$ will satisfy \eqref{eq:groundstate}.
 Imposing such arbitrary boundary conditions while taking the limit may actually be needed in order to capture the different ground states in the thermodynamic limit.
-To illustrate this, consider the following one-dimensional classical system with three states $\{0,1,2\}$ per site given by the Hamiltonian